HwaiTengTeoh/Yelp-Shiny-Web-Application/README.md

 ### Showcase of Web Application (RPresenter)
-More information is available in the well-documented R Presenters slide in RPubs: /n https://rpubs.com/javinchew/713020
+More information is available in the well-documented R Presenters slide in RPubs:\
+https://rpubs.com/javinchew/713020

 ### RShiny Web Application
-Here's the link to access "Yelp Eat": /n https://hwaiteng-teoh.shinyapps.io/Yelp-Eat-Travel-around-with-best-authentic-local-taste/
+Here's the link to access "Yelp Eat":\
+https://hwaiteng-teoh.shinyapps.io/Yelp-Eat-Travel-around-with-best-authentic-local-taste/